xiongdl/ChipArch/README.md

-# CA4AI
+# ChipArch
-Awesome Materials on Topic "Computer Architecture for AI".
+Awesome Materials on Topic "Advanced Chips and Architecture".

 # Table of Contents
 - [Book](#book)